ZacharySabourin/PokeScraper/README.md

 # PokeScraper
-Scrape Bulbapedia for Pokemon information
+Scrape Pokemon.com for Pokemon information and upload to a MySQL database.
+I will be using the database for a Pokedex application I will be creating.